maptv/decalendar/docs/digit.md

 Alarms are denoted as lines.
 Events are shown as boxes.
 Alarms do not have end times.
 Whole day and multi-day events do not include times.

-**1 day calendar mode**
+## 1 day calendar mode

+The units are decimilliday.

-70 rows as in all other modes
+There are 70 rows as in all other modes.

-40 times (000 to 975)

-2 rows per 25 milliday

-except for the first 10 which use 2 rows for 50 milliday
+There are 70 times (0000 to 9875), 1 row per 125 decimilliday (12.5 milliday), except for the first 10 which use 1 rows for 25 milliday.

-000 to 250 equals 10 rows
+0000 to 2500 (not inclusive) equals 10 rows, while 2500 onward equals 60 rows.

-250 onward takes 2 rows

-975 is the last time
+9875 is the last time.

-In other words, 6AM starts 2 rows per time, all previous times have only one row (midnight up to but not including 6AM)
+In other words, the times above 6AM are on a different scale than the rest of the times.

-Show broken axis on left margin, because first 5 times increment by 50, the remaining 30 times increment by 25
+Therefore, the left margin should have a broken axis, because first 10 times increment by 250, the remaining 60 times increment by 125.

+The last digit in the decimilliday time can be a light grey color to emphasis the milliday time.

+Both decimilliday time and HHMM time use 4 digits, so the grey will serve the additional purpose of visually distinguishing these two formats.

+Milliday times are more readable as shown in the table below.

 | Metric | Regular  |
 |--------|----------|